Medicare IRMAA Surcharge History

 Are there proposals to expand IRMAA?

-To stress-test whether a Roth conversion or RMD pushes you across an IRMAA cliff, use our retirement calculator alongside the tax bracket calculator.
+To estimate retirement spending coverage after Social Security, use our retirement calculator.
+It does not calculate MAGI or IRMAA.
+Use the tax bracket calculator for federal income tax, then compare taxable-income decisions separately with the IRMAA thresholds above.
 For the wage-base side of Medicare and Social Security, see Social Security wage base history.
 For sources and update cadence, see our methodology.

 Related Calculators